creative Consulting + collaborations

 the poetry derby

 Instructor.
 Student Workshop ⋅ 2020

-- Invited by Kristi Maxwell and the Creative Writing Department at the University of Louisville.
+- Invited by Dr. Kristi Maxwell and the Creative Writing Department at the University of Louisville

-- Facilitated two one-hour generative writing sessions with students of Aletha Fields at Iroquois HS.
+- Facilitated two one-hour generative writing sessions with students of poet and educator Aletha Fields at Iroquois High School

 LLa webinar “Embracing multitudes” on imagination and imagery in poetry

 LLA “in other words” poetry workshop, reading + Exhibit